totaldebug/totaldebug.uk/_posts/2014-05-06-teamspeak-3-mysql-centos-6-x.md

 exit 0
 ```

-Now we will login with our new ts3user created at the beginning of this tutorial, download Teamspeak Server 3 64-bit for Linux and extract in your home directory, get the latest version here: <http://www.teamspeak.com/?page=downloads>
+Now we will login with our new ts3user created at the beginning of this tutorial, download Teamspeak Server 3 64-bit for Linux and extract in your home directory, get the latest version [here](http://www.teamspeak.com/?page=downloads)

 ```sh
 wget http://dl.4players.de/ts/releases/3.0.10.3/teamspeak3-server_linux-amd64-3.0.10.3.tar.gz